Ritta Boemm

-Ritta Boemm (1868–1948), a Hungarian artist, was considered talented among Dresden's women artists.
-Her gouache pictures dealing with Hungarian subjects, a "Village Street," a "Peasant Farm," a "Churchyard," exhibited at Dresden in 1892, were well drawn and full of sentiment, but lacking in color sense and power.
+Ritta Boemm (1868 – 1948) was a Hungarian artist.
+She was considered talented among Dresden's women artists.
+Her gouache pictures dealing with Hungarian subjects, a "Village Street", a "Peasant Farm", a "Churchyard", exhibited at Dresden in 1892, were well drawn and full of sentiment, but lacking in color sense and power.
 She worked unevenly and seemed pleased when she succeeded in setting a scene well.
 She also painted portraits, mostly in pastel, which were described as spirited, but not especially good likenesses.
-What she could do in the way of color was noted in her "Village Street in Winter," a picture of moderate size, in which the light was exquisite.
+What she could do in the way of color was noted in her "Village Street in Winter", a picture of moderate size, in which the light was exquisite.
 However, most of her paintings were less notable than this one.